 "[Amputation] really affected my life as I had to make a lot of adjustments in how to do basic things, like shower or get around."

 Like many who have suffered amputation, or have been born lacking a limb, there are social and practical stigmas that must be endured.
 Misunderstanding, judgement, isolation and often sadness are just some of the myriad issues that face her and many others.
-Whether a limb is lost in war, due to infection or indeed an accident, innumerable people just like her have not only made do, but thrived.
+Whether a limb is lost in war, due to infection or indeed a car, work or public place accident, innumerable people just like her have not only made do, but thrived.
 Even when people don’t understand the pain.

 Josh, having lived with two below knee amputations for over twenty years, is just one example.
 He told us;